Brooke Foss Westcott: Bishop of Durham

-Westcott was involved in appointing the first deaconess which was new but it undernined the proposal to create women deacon's as imagined by his predecessor and as argued by Emily Marshall who aspired to see women serving on an equal basis in the Anglican church.
+Westcott was involved in appointing the first deaconess which was new but it underlined the proposal to create women deacons as imagined by his predecessor and as argued by Emily Marshall who aspired to see women serving on an equal basis in the Anglican church.

 He has been described as a Christian socialist and was a staunch supporter of the co-operative movement.
 He was practically the founder of the Christian Social Union.
 He continually insisted upon the necessity of promoting the cause of foreign missions; four of his sons went on to do missionary work for the Church in India.

-He was energetic to the very end, but during the last two or three years of his life he aged considerably.
+He was energetic to the very end, but during the last two or three years of his life, he aged considerably.
 His wife died suddenly in May 1901, and he dedicated to her memory his last book, Lessons from Work (1901).
 He preached a farewell sermon to the miners in Durham Cathedral at their annual festival on 20 July.
 Then came a short, sudden and fatal illness.
 He was buried in the chapel of Auckland Castle.

 Family

 Westcott married, in 1852, Sarah Louisa Mary Whithard (ca 1830–1901), daughter of Thomas Middlemore Whithard, of Bristol.
 Mrs Westcott was for many years deeply interested in foreign missionary work.
-She became an invalid in her later years, and died on 28 May 1901.
+She became an invalid in her later years and died on 28 May 1901.
 They had seven sons and three daughters, including Frederick, who followed his father into the ministry in the Church of England, was headmaster of Sherborne School, Archdeacon of Norwich, and author of multiple books on the Letters of Saint Paul; George, Bishop of Lucknow; and Foss, who became Bishop of Calcutta and Metropolitan of India.